Zhuhai Jinwan Airport: History

-The airport began construction in December 1992 and opened in June 1995.
 One year later in 1996, the first China International Aviation & Aerospace Exhibition was hosted at the airport.

-In October 2006, the airport officially began to co-operate with the nearby Hong Kong International Airport, forming the operator company Hong Kong-Zhuhai Airport Management Co., Ltd.
+Between 1996 and 2006, Zhuhai Sanzao Airport entered a prolonged downturn, struggling to attract passengers due to the dense concentration of major airports in the Pearl River Delta (Guangzhou, Shenzhen, Hong Kong, and Macau), as well as inconvenient ground transportation links.
+As a result, traffic volumes fell far short of expectations, and the airport faced severe financial losses and mounting debt.
+There were numerous reports that the airport was going bankrupt due to funding and financial problems, which the authorities repeatedly denied.

+In October 2006, the Zhuhai municipal government and the Airport Authority Hong Kong established the joint venture "Zhuhai–Hong Kong Airport Management Co., Ltd.," placing the airport under the management of the Hong Kong Airport Authority.
+This arrangement marked the first time a mainland Chinese airport had been operated under Hong Kong's management model.

+After adopting the Hong Kong airport management model, Zhuhai Jinwan Airport has entered a period of rapid growth and expansion.
+In 2013, the airport was officially renamed "Zhuhai Jinwan Airport," marking a new phase in its development.
+Benefiting from Hong Kong Airport Authority's management experience and the surge in domestic air‑travel demand, passenger throughput rose steadily year after year.

+In 2018, the airport handled more than 11.22 million passengers, placing it firmly among China's "ten‑million‑class" airports.

+With the continued rise of the Zhuhai Airshow and deeper integration within the Greater Bay Area, the airport launched its Terminal 2 expansion project, and by 2024 it achieved a historic record of nearly 13 million passengers—its highest annual traffic to date.

 Military use

 Zhuhai Jinwan airport is used by the China Coast Guard as a Coast Guard air station.
 It is also the headquarters of the China Coast Guard's 2nd Aviation Group.

 Future expansion

 In September 2017, the CAAC and the government of Guangdong province announced an expansion plan of Zhuhai airport, including expansion of the eastern corridor, the third and fourth floor of the terminal and the western VIP lounge.
 The terminal will be expanded to an area of 122,000 m2.
 The plan started in November 2017 and was completed on February 9 2018.

 A new terminal and a 2600 m runway is also planned.
 The new terminal started construction in November 2019 and is expected to be completed by June 2023.